kamangir/blue-bracket/designs/may26.md

-Hardware for <a href="https://www.vanartgallery.bc.ca/events/may26artparty/">Art Party, Vancouver Art Gallery</a>.
+Hardware for <a href="https://www.vanartgallery.bc.ca/events/may26artparty/">Art Party, Vancouver Art Gallery</a>. a.k.a. double portal.

 | [![image](../images/may26-2.jpg)](#) | [![image](../images/may26-3.jpg)](#) | [![image](../images/may26-4.jpg)](#) |
 | --- | --- | --- |